 We shall strum each string starting from the lowest string (thickest) to the highest (thinnest).
 As we progress along the strings, we shall say their names out aloud.
 (From low to high, this will be E-A-D-G).

 Bass guitars tuned this way are said to be in standard tuning and unless the song calls for it otherwise, bassist play with their instrument strung this way.

 In case you are just starting out with the guitar, it might be good idea to repeat this exercise in the beginning for a few minutes every day- once from low to high and then from high to low.
 Memorize these open bass notes!

 The notes on 6 String Basses are slightly different, so check out this article from 114Notes for those details.

 Step Two: Equip yourself with a Notation Chart

-For the next lessons on playing the bass guitar, it is best to be well-equipped.
+For the next lessons on playing the bass guitar notes, it is best to be well-equipped.
 Many learners choose to keep a notation chart handy for reference.
 As you refer to this chart for notes locations while you play, your accuracy will increase.